xhmyjae/Mini-Games-CSharp/README.md

-# Mini-Games
+# The "I am bored" Mini-Games
-A bunch of mini games.
+A bunch of mini games to play when you are getting bored.

 You will find :
 - Pong (in dev)
 - Platformer (soon)